 This sack that holds my pieces together will someday give up on me.
 I hope it doesn’t come too soon.
 But that depends on me.
 It’s been with me throughout the journey.
 Farther away it will go with me.
 If anything deserves all the love I have in my heart, it’s this sack—my body.

 I’ve taken it for granted a lot of times.
 Even when it has given me a sign of weariness, all I say is; “just this once and we’ll see the doctor later.”
 Later never comes.
 Pain is bored till it dies off.
 The risk I take with this skin.

 So no more will I let this skin grind on without having to seek maintenance.
 Tomorrow I will see the doctor—yes I will.
 This body is the mansion my spirit resides.
 I might not be able to decorate it with gold and rubies.
 If I keep it in good shape, my soul will be glad.

 Many things will leave me.
 People I love will leave my life.
 But this—this bag of bones and flesh will carry me all the way till my last breath.
 Love to you, dear body.

 #6.
 Seeing walls as the end point

 Walls are built to keep good things within and bad things without.
 It’s meant to keep some people out—not all people.
 Some people.
 Randy Pausch saw a brick wall and said: “The brick walls are there to show us how badly we want things.”

 You see, there are no walls.
-There are only lack of motivation.
+There is only lack of motivation.

 I’m going to live like there are no walls.
 Actually, there are no walls.
-Just obstacles meant to be overcomed by the willing heart.
+Just obstacles meant to be overcome by the willing heart.
 I am a willing heart.